gansm/finalcut/doc/user-theme.md

 User Themes
 ===========

 FINAL CUT supports color themes.
-That makes it possible to change the color of all elements of a widget in the program.
-Also, you can adjust the color palette to your preferences.
-If you want to switch back to the default themes, you can always call the method `FApplication::setDefaultTheme()` or `FApplication::setDarkTheme()` for the dark theme.
+This allows you to change the color of all widget elements.
+You can also customize the color palette to your preferences.
+If you want to switch back to the default theme, you can always call the method `FApplication::setDefaultTheme()` or `FApplication::setDarkTheme()` to select the dark theme.

 Widget Color Theme
 ------------------

-FINAL CUT uses a default color scheme that the user can override in a derived class of `FWidgetColors`.
-All widget colors are redefined in the constructor by the method `setColorTheme()`.
+FINAL CUT uses a default color scheme that developers can override in a derived class of `FWidgetColors`.
+The `setColorTheme()` method redefines all widget colors in the constructor.

 ```cpp
 class myWidgetColors final : public finalcut::FWidgetColors